backstage/backstage/docs/features/software-templates/writing-templates.md

 #### Hide or mask sensitive data on Review step

-Sometimes, specially in custom fields, you collect some data on Create form that must note be shown to the user on Review step.
+Sometimes, specially in custom fields, you collect some data on Create form that must not be shown to the user on Review step.
 To hide or mask this data, you can use `ui:widget: password` or set some properties of `ui:backstage`:

 ```yaml